Aquafina-water-bottle/jp-mining-note/docs/docs/images.md

 ## Force Positioning

-The automatic repositioning as described above is not perfect.
+The automatic repositioning as described above may not be perfect.
 Fortunately, there are ways to force the position of this image, by adding any of the following tags to the card: